 - Enable timely access to generics while protecting valid patents.

-- Patent submission: Innovator companies must submit a valid patent document issued by SAIP when registering a product with the SFDA.
+- Patent submission: Innovator companies must submit a valid patent document issued by SAIP in the drug dossier when registering a product in the SFDA.
+SFDA has the right to provide the relevant patent numbers associated with the innovator product upon request by the generic company, provided that a supporting letter from an IP agent is submitted.

 - Infringement Disputes: If an innovator company claims that a generic is infringing its patent, the matter must be pursued before the Commercial Court.